1998 Maine Black Bears football team

 The 1998 Maine Black Bears football team represented the University of Maine in the 1998 NCAA Division I-AA football season.
 They played their home games at Alfond Stadium as a member of the Atlantic 10 Conference.
 They were led by sixth-year head coach Jack Cosgrove.
 The Black Bears finished the season 6–5, 3–5 in conference play, to finish tied for third in the New England Division.

-Previous season

-The Black Bears finished the 1997 season with a record of 5–6, with a 4–4 mark in the Atlantic 10 Conference to finish in a tie for second place in the New England Division.